Don’t avoid talking about your funeral arrangements

 We just don’t know when our time might be up.
 That’s why we shouldn’t put off talking about our death or our funeral wishes, but for obvious reasons we do.
 Avoiding the subject is the easy option, so spare a thought for the people you’ll leave behind.
 Planning your own funeral and making your funeral arrangements known will save them the stress of second-guessing what you would’ve wanted when you’re not around to ask.

 The stats say it all.
 Our latest research into the total cost of dying revealed that just 1% of people left to sort out funeral arrangements knew exactly what the deceased wanted.
-Almost a third had no idea if they wanted a burial or cremation and over half admitted to not knowing if the funeral should be religious or not.
+Almost half had no idea if they wanted a burial or cremation and nearly two thirds admitted to not knowing if the funeral should be religious or not.
 So, not only are people being left guessing, they might also be struggling to pay funeral costs that weren’t needed.

 The irony is that even when we’ve experienced how it feels to be in this position, we continue to make excuses for not talking about our own funeral.